Open water swimming

 Open water swimming is a swimming discipline which takes place in outdoor bodies of water such as open oceans, lakes, and rivers.

-The beginning of the modern age of open water swimming is sometimes taken to be May 3, 1810, when Lord Byron swam several miles to cross the Hellespont (now known as the Dardanelles) from Europe to Asia.
+Competitive open water swimming is governed by the International Swimming Federation, World Aquatics (formerly known as FINA), except when it is part of multi-sport events, which are governed by the World Triathlon.
+Non-competitive open water swimming may be called wild swimming.

 In the first edition of the modern Olympic Games in Athens in 1896, the swimming competition was held in open water.
 In 2000, the Olympic Games first included a triathlon with a 1500 m swim leg, and in 2008, a 10 km open water swim.
 The FINA World Aquatics Championships has featured open water swimming events since 1992.
 The FINA World Open Water Swimming Championships was held from 2000 to 2010.
 Since 2007, the FINA 10 km Marathon Swimming World Cup is held in several events around the world.

-The activity has grown in popularity in recent years with the publication of bestselling books on "wild swimming" by authors such as Kate Rew and Daniel Start, and Waterlog by Roger Deakin.
-Popular media coverage of "The Great British Swim," Ross Edgley's swim around mainland Great Britain, brought renewed attention to the activity.

-Events such as the Midmar Mile in South Africa (attributed to Wayne Ridden), Great Swim in the UK (attributed to Great Swim with idea by Colin Hill), and the Batley race, have helped create and grow interest in participation of the sport.
+Events such as the Midmar Mile in South Africa (attributed to Wayne Ridden), the Great Swim in the UK (whose idea is attributed to Colin Hill), and the Batley race have helped create and grow interest and participation in the sport.